babel/website/docs/plugin-transform-runtime.md

 | `v7.21.0` | This option has been added |
 </details>

-Set this option if you want `"@babel/plugin-transform-runtime"` to inject imports to helpers from a different packages.
+Set this option if you want `"@babel/plugin-transform-runtime"` to inject imports to helpers from a different package.
 You should use this option if:
 - you want to use a `@babel/runtime` version that is internally polyfilled for maximum compatibility (for example, `@babel/runtime-corejs2`) but you are not using `@babel/plugin-transform-runtime` to inject polyfills with the `corejs` option;
 - you want to use an alternative version of `@babel/runtime`, such as a fork with different internal polyfills.